159. J. C. Fernandes, N. R. Agrawal, F. O. Aljirafi,…S. R. Raghavan

 2. S. R. Raghavan and B. H. Cipriano

-Gel formation: Phase diagrams using tabletop rheology and calorimetry.
+Gel formation: Phase diagrams using tabletop rheology.

 in Molecular Gels, book published by Springer, p.233 (2005)